MicrosoftDocs/visualstudio-docs/mac/debugging.md

 #Using the Debugger

-To start debugging any application, always ensure that the configuration is set to  <span class="UIItem">Debug</span>, as this contains a helpful set of tools to support debugging such as breakpoints, using data visualizers, and viewing the call stack:
+To start debugging any application, always ensure that the configuration is set to  **Debug**, as this contains a helpful set of tools to support debugging such as breakpoints, using data visualizers, and viewing the call stack:

 ![](Images/debugging-image_0.png)